Summary of input provided on management measures to address key threats to Southern Resident killer whales

-Southern Resident Killer Whales were listed as Endangered under the Species at Risk Act (SARA) in 2003.
-Southern Resident Killer Whales are an iconic species and supporting their recovery is a key priority for the Government of Canada.
-In 2018, it was determined that Southern Resident Killer Whales are facing imminent threats to their survival and recovery.
-In support of their recovery, a number of management measures were implemented, beginning in 2018.
+Southern Resident killer whales are iconic and supporting their recovery is a key priority for the Government of Canada.
+In 2018, it was determined that Southern Resident killer whales are facing imminent threats to their survival and recovery.
+Beginning in 2018, in support of their recovery, a number of management measures were implemented.

 In 2019, the Government of Canada implemented a suite of measures to further protect and support the recovery of Southern Resident killer whales, including:

-- implemented area-based fishing closures to increase Chinook salmon availability in Southern Resident Killer Whale foraging areas
+- area-based fishing closures to increase Chinook salmon availability in Southern Resident killer whale foraging areas;

 - Interim Sanctuary Zones;

-- voluntary fishing avoidance zone (stop fishing within 1000m of killer whales)
+- voluntary fishing avoidance zone (stop fishing within 1,000 m of killer whales); and

 - voluntary vessel measures to minimize disturbance in the presence of killer whales.